wtanaka/ansible-role-zsh/README.md

 wtanaka.zsh
 ===========

-This ansible role installs zsh
+This ansible role installs the Z shell (zsh), a Unix shell that can be used as an interactive login shell and as a powerful command interpreter for shell scripting.

 Example Playbook
 ----------------